0TemetNosce0/0TemetNosce0/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on chengdu
+- 🌱 I’m currently learning python
+- 👯 I’m looking to collaborate on ...
+- 📫 How to reach me: 1196280886@qq.com
 <!--
 **0TemetNosce0/0TemetNosce0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.